Prince Harry Works Out For Wedding, Meghan Markle Gets In Shape For First Date With Queen Elizabeth

-The prince has made a point of telling his friends that he wants to look good when he marries Meghan Markle in front of over 2000 guests, including 1200 members of the general public and a huge television audience, on May 19.
-He’s been spotted showing up regularly at London ‘s super-posh KX gym where he and other members each pay $15,000 a year to get fit with top trainers.
+The prince has made a point of telling his friends that he wants to look good when he marries Meghan Markle in front of over 2,000 guests, including 1,200 members of the general public and a huge television audience, on May 19.
+He’s been spotted showing up regularly at London’s super-posh KX gym where he and other members each pay $15,000 a year to get fit with top trainers.

 Royal watchers and London’s upper crust women are taking note of the prince’s presence at the gym.
-NY socialite Rachel Heller was enjoying a cruise on the luxury ship Queen Mary 2 when she let slip that women gym users seem to be doing their best to catch Prince Harry’s attention while there’s still a chance at romance.
+New York socialite Rachel Heller was enjoying a cruise on the luxury ship Queen Mary II when she let slip that women gym users seem to be doing their best to catch Prince Harry’s attention while there’s still a chance at romance.

 She said that women at Harry’s gym are making sure their workout outfits include full makeup, and they all have “hair blown-out.”